Rats Henderson

-Arthur Chauncey "Rats" Henderson (August 29, 1896 – September 8, 1988) was an American baseball pitcher in the Negro leagues.
+Arthur Chauncey "Rats" Henderson (August 29, 1896 – September 8, 1988) was an American professional baseball pitcher in the Negro leagues.
 He played with the Lincoln Giants and Richmond Giants in 1922, the Bacharach Giants from 1923 to 1929 and the St. Louis Stars and Detroit Stars in 1931.

 At age 55, Henderson received votes listing him on the 1952 Pittsburgh Courier player-voted poll of the Negro leagues' best players ever.